fbpx

 Biography

-• Born on November 9, 1721 Newcastle upon Tyne, England
+• Born on November 9, 1721 in Newcastle upon Tyne, England

-• Born to a family of English Dissenters (Protestant Christians who separated from the Church of England), he was removed from Newcastle Grammar school and taught in the ways of the ministry.
+• Born into a family of English Dissenters (Protestant Christians who separated from the Church of England), he was removed from Newcastle Grammar school and placed in an academy led by religious dissenter

-• 1739 – Enrolled at University of Edinburgh to study theology, but switched to the study of ‘physic’
+• Attended the University of Edinburgh in 1738 to study theology, but switched to the study of ‘physic’, becoming a member of Edinburgh’s medical society in 1740

 Key Medical Attributions